No one has favorited this theater yet

 After alterations by cinema architect David E. Nye assisted by interior designer F. Mudd, it re-opened as a full time cinema from 5th February 1957 with Charlton Heston in “Three Violent People” & John Bentley in “Escape in the Sun”.
 Attending the opening ceremony was film star Forrest Tucker & the celebrity Sabrina who was famous for her large breasts.

 The Granada Theatre closed on 10th February 1967 with Gregory Peck in “The Guns of Naverone” and became a Granada Bingo Club.
-This operated for many years, but was eventually closed and the building was demolished in November 1992.
-Housing was built on the site.
+This operated for many years, but was eventually closed and was temporary used as a furniture store.
+The building was demolished in November 1992.
+Housing named Pavilion Mansions was built on the site.

 Just login to your account and subscribe to this theater